 Co-working in Belgium

 Co-working is a modern way of organizing workspace.
-In the 21st century digital age, it enables those who can carry out their work from a remote location – freelancers, entrepreneurs, startup businesses, digital workers – to work in a shared physical space, collaborate and become part of a professional community.
+In the 21st century digital age, it enables those who can carry out their work from a remote location – freelancers, entrepreneurs, startup businesses, digital workers – to work in a shared physical space, collaborate, and become part of a professional community.

 An increasing number of entrepreneurs and flexible workers are opting for co-working in Belgium.
-Nearly 15 percent of the workforce is self-employed – including many expats – and the country is one of the most digitally advanced in Europe, home to over 2200 tech startups.
+In fact, nearly 15 percent of the workforce is self-employed – including many expats – and the country is one of the most digitally advanced in Europe, home to over 2200 tech startups.
 Co-working spaces have proliferated over the past decade, particularly in Brussels.
 Belgium’s bustling capital contains over half of its co-working places and even hosted a Co-working Week in 2017.